Ideal gas law

 The ideal gas law, also called the general gas equation, is the equation of state of a hypothetical ideal gas.
 It is a good approximation of the behavior of many gases under many conditions, although it has several limitations.
 It was first stated by Benoît Paul Émile Clapeyron in 1834 as a combination of the empirical Boyle's law, Charles's law, Avogadro's law, and Gay-Lussac's law.
 The ideal gas law is often written in an empirical form:

 where $p$, $V$ and $T$ are the pressure, volume and temperature respectively; $n$ is the amount of substance; and $R$ is the ideal gas constant.

-It can also be derived from the microscopic kinetic theory, as was achieved (apparently independently) by August Krönig in 1856 and Rudolf Clausius in 1857.
+It can also be derived from the microscopic kinetic theory, as was achieved (independently) by August Krönig in 1856 and Rudolf Clausius in 1857.

-Equation
+Formulations

 The state of an amount of gas is determined by its pressure, volume, and temperature.
 The modern form of the equation relates these simply in two main forms.
 The temperature used in the equation of state is an absolute temperature: the appropriate SI unit is the kelvin.